euougo/100-days-of-code/log.md

 **Today's Progress**: Today I was reading recursion and stack, rest and spread syntax, variable scope, closure at JavaScript.info.

 **Thoughts**: Very hard day but I am making everything.

+### Day 46: January 22, 2021

+**Today's Progress**: I decided to foccus on Node.js and ReactJS for the rest of the challenge.
+I started today to watch Learn the MERN Stack - Full Tutorial (MongoDB, Express, React, Node.js) at FreeCodeCamp YouTube Channel.

+**Thoughts**: I'm almost in the middle of the challenge and my habits have changed a lot, I have so much to improve but, I made so much with baby steps, now I'm feeling that I can make much more.